Are you shopping for the best mouse?

 I reviewed the Logitech Performance Mouse MX not too long ago, and it’s a fantastic productivity mouse for the stationary workspace.
 Today we’ll look at its little mobile brother, the Anywhere Mouse MX.

 An almost miniature version of the Performance MX, the Anywhere MX is a travel mouse that is as good, if not better, than the Performance MX.
-The Anywhere comes with less buttons, a smaller frame, and even more features.
+The Anywhere comes with less buttons, a smaller frame, and even more features making it ideal for use on your latest desktop computer.
 With a fricitonless scroll wheel, an ambidextrous design, back and forward buttons on both sides, storage for the 2.4GHz Unifying USB dongle, and a 4-month charge from a single AA battery, this $60 mouse seems to beat its stationary predecessor hands down.
 It doesn’t, but that’s okay.
 Because this isn’t a fight between the two; they are complimentary devices.

 The Performance Mouse MX is meant to stay at home, or at the office, or wherever it is that you use it.
 The Anywhere MX, as the name implies is for travel.
 Throw it in a bag and when you’re on the move, instead of relying on a built-in trackpad or even a touchscreen, use not only a good ‘ol mouse, but a great one.
 The Anywhere MX is small but packs a punch.
 It has the precision and use-anywhere Darkfield technology that the Performance MX boasts in an itty-bitty frame.
 The leather carrying case is both secure and professionally sleek.
 And if the battery ever dies, no need to charge it.